AC/DC: Let There Be Rock: Overview

+During an interview with JA Kerswell of the UK publication, Hysteria Lives!, independent filmmaker Ferd Sebastian recalled, with his son Tracy's encouragement, he imported the French-made rock documentary about the Australian band, which played as a "midnight movie" in theaters across the United States.

+"My first punk rock moment was going to see the AC/DC movie, Let There Be Rock," recalled Dave Grohl.
+"It was the first time I'd felt that energy; like, I just wanna fuckin' break something.
+I'm so excited that I'm losing my mind!
+It was dirty and sweaty.
+Fuckin' beautiful."

-The concert film was re-released on a Blu-ray/DVD double pack along with a collector's tin, concert pictures, a souvenir guitar pick, and a 32-page booklet, or just as Blu-ray or DVD individual sets on 7 June 2011.
-Only 90,000 of the collectors tins were made, and each labeled with a number out of 90,000 on the base of the tin.
+The film was rereleased as a Blu-ray/DVD double pack – with a collector's tin, concert pictures, a souvenir guitar pick, and a 32-page booklet – and as individual Blu-ray and DVD sets on 7 June 2011.
+Only 90,000 of the collectors' tins were made, each labeled with a number out of 90,000 on the base.

-Though it shares a name with AC/DC's fourth studio album, Let There Be Rock, the movie also includes live versions of songs from T.N.T., Powerage, and Highway to Hell.
-The movie's poster and videotape package featured similar cover art to that used on the most-widely distributed editions of the Let There Be Rock album.
+Though it shares a name with AC/DC's fourth studio album, Let There Be Rock, the movie includes songs from T.N.T., Powerage, and Highway to Hell.
+The movie's poster and videotape package featured cover art similar to that on the most widely distributed editions of the Let There Be Rock album.

-In 1997, an expanded audio recording of this concert was released on CD as Let There Be Rock: The Movie – Live in Paris, on discs 2-3 of the Bonfire box set.
-In addition to the 13 tracks included on the movie, the CD also contains a live version of "T.N.T.".
+In 1997, an expanded audio recording of the concert was released on CD as Let There Be Rock: The Movie – Live in Paris, on discs 2 and 3 of the Bonfire box set.
+In addition to the 13 tracks included in the movie, the CD contains the live version of "T.N.T." (which was played between "Rocker" and "Let There Be Rock").